 What cars race in the World Rally Championship?

-There are four teams in the WRC: Hyundai Shell Mobis, M-Sport Ford, Toyota Gazoo Racing and 2C Competition.
-Each team features multiple driver partnerships, and so has more than one opportunity at victory.
+There are four teams in the WRC: Hyundai Shell Mobis, M-Sport Ford and Toyota Gazoo Racing Each team features multiple driver partnerships, and so has more than one opportunity at victory.

 Three cars compete across the four teams.
 They are each based on road cars you drive past on the motorway every day.
-Hyundai and 2C drive Hyundai i20s, the M-Sport Ford team races a Ford Fiesta, and Toyota Gazoo races the Toyota Yaris.
+Hyundai drive Hyundai i20s, the M-Sport Ford team races a Ford Puma Rally, and Toyota Gazoo races the Toyota Yaris.

 However, every car is set up for the extreme conditions rally drivers face.
 They are also souped-up to rally specification: 380 horsepower, six-speed gearbox, four-wheel drive, with the cars maintaining a minimum weight of 1,190kg.